ITensor/website/docs/tutorials/quickstart/main.md

 Let's get started with ITensor by creating the simplest possible program involving an ITensor.

+If you need help compiling the program below, there is a set of codes in the `tutorial/project_template` folder included in the ITensor source directory which you can use as a template for your own program.
+See the README file in `tutorial/project_template` for instructions.

 <!--(For a similar guide oriented towards DMRG calculations, see [[DMRG Quick Start|tutorials/DMRGquickstart]].)-->

 Here is our program `hello_itensor.cc`.

     #include "itensor/all.h"
     using namespace itensor;

     int main()